Geancarlo-Cojocaru/InnovaMaxx-task/README.md

 # InnovaMaxx task

 The template page is fully responsive (mobile, tablets, laptop, desktop) and it will be displayed identically in all modern browsers.
-The distribution files are located in the 'dist' folder and the development files can be found in the 'app' folder.
+The distribution files (compiled html, css, javascript & images) are located in the 'dist' folder and the development files can be found in the 'app' folder.

 ## Features